beeware/briefcase/docs/en/reference/platforms/windows/index.md

 Windows MSI installers are able to present a panel of optional features to the user as part of the installation or uninstallation process.
 These features are binary flags which can then be used by a [post-install script][post_install_script] to perform additional installation behaviors, or by a [pre-uninstall script][pre_uninstall_script] to perform additional uninstallation behaviors.

 Installer and uninstaller options are defined using a TOML array of tables.
 Up to 4 installer options and 4 uninstaller options can be defined.
-Each option is in a group named `[[ toga.briefcase.app.<app name>.install_option ]]` or `[[ toga.briefcase.app.<app name>.uninstall_option ]]`, which must define the following keys:
+Each option is in a group named `[[ tool.briefcase.app.<app name>.install_option ]]` or `[[ tool.briefcase.app.<app name>.uninstall_option ]]`, which must define the following keys:

 ### `install_option.name` / `uninstall_option.name`